SymfonyCasts/vue/sfcasts/ep1/helpers.md

-# Helpers
+# Business Logic Helpers

 We've already been organizing our code in several ways.
 Obviously, the biggest way is that we can break our components down into smaller pieces, which is *awesome*!
-But we've also been creating these services which are for fetching data, most of the time by making Ajax calls, and in some cases by grabbing global variables.
+But we've also been created services for fetching data, whether that's via AJAX calls or by grabbing a global variable.

-These aren't the only ways in which we can organize our code.
-Remember that in JavaScript, like with *many* other languages, if you have a chunk of code that does some logic, you can *totally* isolate that into its own file, the same way that we isolate logic into services inside of Symfony.
+But these aren't the only ways we can organize our code.
+In JavaScript, like with most other languages, if you have a chunk of code that's complex or that you want to reuse, you can *totally* isolate that into its own file.
+This is *exactly* what we frequently do with services in of Symfony.

+## Why Isolate Logic?

 For example, look at `product-card.vue`.
-We created a computed property that takes the product's price, divides it by a hundred and then converts it to decimal digits for display in the template.
-Suppose that we want to isolate this into its own file.
-We might do that for a number of different reasons.
+We created a computed property that takes the product's price, divides it by a hundred and then converts it into decimal digits to display in the template.

-One, we might need to reuse this in another component.
 Having logic inside of your components is a bit like having logic inside of controllers in Symfony.
 It's not the *worst* thing ever, but it makes your controllers harder to read.
-It also means that you can't reuse it from other controllers, so if we needed to reuse this logic, this needs to live in its own file.
-On the other hand, we might be *just* extracting it just to keep things organized... or we might do it because we want to *unit test* this stuff.
-The point is, we're going to isolate this logic of formatting prices into its own file.
+It also means that you can't reuse it from *other* parts of your code *or* unit test it.

+The same is true in JavaScript.
+By isolating logic like this into a separate file, we can keep our components readable, re-use logic and, if you want, unit test it.

-I'm not going to put it in services because, as I mentioned, at least in my project, services is meant for things that are fetching data in some way.
-Also, in functional programming, a `helper` is a term often used for functions that process some input information and returns something else with it.
-And *this* is the concept we're going for now.
+But...
+I'm not going to put this logic into the `services/` directory because, at least in this project, I'm using `services/` to mean "things that fetch data".
+In functional programming, a `helper` is a term that's often used for functions that process take input, process it and returns something else.
+And *this* is *exactly* what our new function will do.

 ## Create a Helper Function

-It's up to you to decide your ultimate application structure.
-In my case, I'm going to create a new directory called `helpers` inside of `js`.
-Create a new file called `format-price.js`.
-In here, I'm going to `export default` and actually use the more *hipster* `->` syntax to say that I `export default` a function.
+So, inside of `js/`, create a new directory called `helpers/` and then a new file called `format-price.js`.
+In here, `export default` and, actually, let's use the more *hipster* arrow syntax to say that I `export default` a function.

-For the body of that function, I'll go to my `product-card` and copy this line here and paste it.
-Then we'll change it to use the `price` argument.
+For the body of that function, go to `product-card`, copy the formatting code and paste it.
+But change it to use the `price` argument.

 Brilliant!
-Now, you might notice ESLint is *angry* here.
+Now, you might notice that ESLint is *angry*.
 Does it NOT like hipster code?
 How *dare* you, ESLint?
 Oh, no!
 Phew...!
+It says

-It says "unexpected block statement surrounding arrow body.
-Move the return value immediately after the arrow."
-You don't have to do this, but the way I have my ESLint rule set up, is that if I have an arrow function that literally only has one a return statement, we can use parentheses around that statement.
-Then inside, we can remove the return and the semi-colon there in the end.
+> Unexpected block statement surrounding arrow body.
+Move the return value
+> immediately after the arrow.

+My ESLint rules are set up so that if I have an arrow function that only has *one* line, which is a return statement, we should add parentheses around that statement then remove the `return` and the semi-colon at the end.

 That's now an *implied* return.

-If you don't like that, you can just use a normal function as well, and like all good programmers, now we can actually add some JS doc to this.
-We'll say that the price is a number, and we'll even add a little bit of a description to this.
+If you don't like that, just use a normal function syntax.
+And, to earn the admiration of our teammates, let's add some JSDoc: the price is a number and let's even describe what this function does.

-Now we have a *nice* little reusable file!
-Uh, by the way, there are two ways to organize your helpers.
-You can either have a file, like format price, which exports `default` a single function, or if you had like a *number* of different price utilities, you could create a file called something like `number.js` and then you can export named functions.
-That's a little bit more similar to what we're doing inside of our services.
-It's up to you to decide which method you like better.
+And... woo!
+We now have a *nice* reusable function!
+Oh, and there are two ways to organize your helpers... or JavaScript modules in general.
+First, you can have a file, like `format-price`, which exports `default` a *single* function. *Or*, if you have *several* different helper functions related to pricing or number manipulations, you could create a file called, maybe, `number.js` and then you export *named* functions.
+That second idea is what we're doing inside of `services/`.
+It's up to you to decide which you like better.

-## Using the Helper Function
+## Using the Helper Function the Wrong Way

-All right, so let's go and use this inside of `product-card.vue`.
-Obviously, the first thing we're gonna need to do is, actually import that into this component.
-So I'm going to say `import formatPrice from '@/helpers/format-price'`
+Ok!
+Let's go use this inside of `product-card.vue`.
+The first thing we need to do is import this into the component.
+Do that with `import formatPrice from '@/helpers/format-price'`

-When I first started using Vue, the way I wanted to use this was to take this `formatPice` and say: "Hey, I have a local variable inside of here!
-So let's go right up to our template and say `formatPrice`, and then we'll pass it, `product.price`!".
-Because you have a `product` object here and it has a `price` variable in it.
+Now, when I *first* started using Vue, I thought:

+> Hey!
+I now have a local variable called `formatPrice` in this file!
+So
+> let's go right up to the template and use it! `formatPrice()` with
+> product.price to reference the `product` object and its `price` property.

+But... it was not to be!
+If you move over to the browser's console... our dreams are crushed!
+It says:

+> Property or method `formatPrice` is not defined on the instance, but referenced
+> during render.

-I really wish it were *that* simple!
-But if you go over here in the console... our dreams are crushed!
-It says `property or method, formatPrice is not defined on the instance, but referenced during render`.
-In reality, whenever you reference something like a variable or function inside of a template, behind the scenes, what it *really* does is call `this.format price` on the Vue instance.
+Of course!
+When you reference a variable or function in of a template, behind the scenes, we know that what it *really* does is call `this.formatPrice()` on the Vue instance.
+It does *not* try to find some local `formatPrice` variable.

+## Using the Helper in our Component code

-But we *do not* have a `formatPrice` method on our object.
-All we have is this one computed property called `price` and there are no methods down here.
-So the point is, we can't just import `formatPrice` and expect it to magically be available in our template.
-Instead, I'm going to go back to my computed property, change this back to just `price`. *Now* in the computed method we can use our new helper.
-We'll say `return formatPrice`, and we'll pass the same thing we did before, which was `this.product.price`.
+So... it explodes!
+On our instance, we *do* have a computed property called `price` but not methods.
+So, we *can't* just import `formatPrice` and expect it to magically be available in our template.
+But we *can* use it in our JavaScript code, like in our computed property.

-## Try it in the Browser

-When we go over.
-Yep!
+Change the template code back to `price`. *Now*, in the computed method, use the new helper: `return formatPrice`, and pass the same thing we did before, which was `this.product.price`.

+*This* time, when we move over... yes!
 It works perfectly!
-Let me get rid of my search term here.
-Nice!
-There are no errors in the console.
+Let me get rid of my search term here and... nice!
+No errors in the console.

-Next: Let's make a search bar a *little bit* fancier by adding a little X icon over here to clear the search!
+Next: Let's make our search bar a *little bit* fancier by adding an X icon on the right to clear the search!